NOTE: This article is meant for Community and Super Admins, and focuses on how to create and manage Request to Join communities.

 If you're an end user wanting to learn how to join this type of community, see How to Join a Request to Join Community.

-Your Higher Logic Thrive Community likely comprises numerous individual communities, each intended for a specific audience, product offering, topic, etc. An important aspect of each community is how membership is obtained, which is controlled by its join permission.
+Your Higher Logic site likely comprises numerous individual communities, each intended for a specific audience, product offering, topic, etc. An important aspect of each community is how membership is obtained, which is controlled by its join permission.

 To learn more about each join permission, see Understand Community Permissions.